Harrods, Liberty and Fortnum&Mason are each unique - unlike each other and unlike any other stores in the UK.

 Where to find it: Harrods is at 87-135 Brompton Road, London SW1X 7XL, You can't really miss it as it occupies a whole square block.
 And when darkness falls, it's lit up like a Christmas tree all year round.

-The Capital Hotel, on Basil Street, just behind Harrods, is THE place for ladies who shop and it's restaurant, Outlaw's, has a Michelin star.
+The Capital Hotel, on Basil Street, just behind Harrods, is THE place to stay for ladies who shop.

 Once they've seen it, few would disagree that Liberty, on the corner of Regent Street and Great Marlborough Street, is the most beautiful store in London.
 In fact, many would claim that with its half-timbered, Arts & Crafts influenced building, it is one of the most beautiful stores in the world.
 Founded by Arthur Liberty in the 19th century, the store was at the forefront of Arts and Crafts - England's Art Nouveau movement - led by such stars as William Morris and the Pre-Raphaelite painters.